NoahHsu/noahhsu.github.io/docs/System Design/Kafka/Robust Kafka Consumer Error Handling on a Spring Boot 3 Application.en.md

 In the [previous article](https://noahhsu.github.io/System%20Design/Kafka/Get%20Kafka%20in%20prod-ready%2C%202%20decisions%20to%20make%20and%203%20implementation%20details/) I shared before, I didn’t show how to implement the error handling in the Kafka consumer for our spring boot application.
 Since the missing piece is so essential, here I wrote a new article to show how to do the following stuff:

 1. **Blocking retry** <br>
-Do retry when retriable exceptions occur during consuming a message, and block the next message.
+Do retry when retryable exceptions occur during consuming a message, and block the next message.
 2. **Non-blocking retry** <br>
 Send the message to another retry topic, when the message exceeds the blocking retry max attempts limit.
 3. **Dead letter queue and handler** <br>